-The exhibition focuses on the discovery, recording, preservation, and interpretation of Britain’s past through its material remains, revealing how new discoveries, technologies, and interpretations have transformed our understanding of the history of Britain since the eighteenth century.
+The exhibition focused on the discovery, recording, preservation, and interpretation of Britain’s past through its material remains, revealing how new discoveries, technologies, and interpretations have transformed our understanding of the history of Britain since the eighteenth century.
 The Society was founded prior to the existence of national museums, libraries, and galleries, and it was regarded as the main repository in Britain for antiquities and historical objects until the British Museum gradually began to assume the role in the middle of the nineteenth century.
 Today the collections at Burlington House in London contain antiquities of international importance; the Society also owns Kelmscott Manor in Gloucestershire, the former home of William Morris, leader of the Arts and Crafts movement.

 The accompanying publication, Making History: Antiquaries in Britain, 1707-2007, is available for sale in the Center’s Museum Shop.

-McMullen Museum of Art, Boston College: September 9, 2011 to December 11, 2011
+September 9, 2011 to December 11, 2011

 February 2 to May 27, 2012